 - Pain: Patients whose pain is not well controlled with medicine feel anxious, and anxiety can increase pain.

-- Other medical problems: Anxiety may be a warning sign of a change in metabolism (such as low blood sugar), a heart attack, severe infection, pneumonia, or a blood clot in the lung.
-Sepsis and electrolyte imbalances can also cause anxiety.
+- Other medical problems: Sepsis, a low blood oxygen level, heart failure, and electrolyte imbalances can also cause anxiety.
+Anxiety may be a warning sign of a change in metabolism (such as low blood sugar), a heart attack, severe infection, pneumonia, or a blood clot in the lung.

-- Certain types of tumors: Certain hormone -releasing tumors can cause symptoms of anxiety and panic attacks.
-Tumors that have spread to the brain and spinal cord and tumors in the lungs can cause other health problems with symptoms of anxiety.
+- Certain types of tumors: Certain tumors of the adrenal gland, pituitary gland, pancreas, or thyroid can cause symptoms of anxiety and panic attacks.
+Tumors that have spread to the brain and spinal cord and tumors in the lungs can also cause symptoms of anxiety.

 - Taking certain drugs: Certain types of drugs, including corticosteroids, thyroxine, bronchodilators, and antihistamines, can cause restlessness, agitation, or anxiety.